 Recommended supportive care may also include complementary therapies.
 It is important that you talk with your doctor before trying any complementary therapies to make sure they do not interfere with your other cancer treatments.

 Palliative and supportive care is not limited to managing a patient’s physical symptoms.
 There are also emotional and psychological issues patients experience that can be managed with professional help and support, such as anxiety, depression, help with coping skills, and the overall difficulty of dealing with cancer.
 Cancer also affects caregivers and loved ones, and they are encouraged to develop support networks as well.

 Learn more about palliative care.

 Below are some of the possible treatments based on the stage of the cancer.
-The information below was updated in May 2016 based on ASCO guidelines for the treatment of pancreatic cancer.
+The information below is based on ASCO guidelines for the treatment of pancreatic cancer.
 Your care plan may also include treatment for symptoms and side effects, an important part of pancreatic cancer care.
 Also, all patients are encouraged to consider clinical trials as a treatment option.
 Talk to your doctor about all of your treatment options.
 Your doctor will have the best information about which treatment plan is recommended for you.